 Collection of personal data when visiting our website

-As the operator of this website, the FMH collects data on accesses to our website and stores these data as technical server log files (legal bases: Art.
-13. 1 DPA and Art.
-12b FMH Statues; Legal basis pursuant to the GDPR: Art.
-6. 1 lit. f GDPR: Interest in the analysis, optimisation and correct presentation of the website as well as for security reasons).
+As the operator of this website, the FMH collects data on accesses to this website and stores these data as technical server log files (legal bases: Article 13 para.
+1 of the DPA and Article 12b FMH Statues; Legal basis pursuant to the GDPR: Article 6 para.
+1 lit. f GDPR: legitimate interest in the analysis, optimisation and correct presentation of the website as well as for security reasons).

 The following data are collected: